 So you’ve cleared the first major hurdle – folks have clicked the CTA in your email and they’ve landed in your survey.
 Now, what do they see?

-If your survey is a ‘black box’ you’re going to have people dropping off left, right and centre.
-Respondents genuinely click through surveys which aren’t transparent in their length just to see how long they are.
+If your survey is a ‘black box’ you’re going to have people dropping off left, right and center.
+Respondents genuinely click through surveys which aren’t transparent in their length, just to see how long they are.
 Besides screwing up your completion rate, this may lead to gibberish results.
 Here’s what to keep in mind as you lead respondents to the end of your survey.

 Design surveys around key touchpoints: post-purchase if they’re a customer, for example.
 If they’re a client with an ongoing license – get their feedback as they approach renewal.
 Get employee feedback when new team members come on board.
 You get the idea – feedback should be highly specific to a particular experience.